CrossGL/crossvl/README.md

 - linux
 - macosx

-This will run a series of matrix test for each valid API for that platform (e.g. for macosx it will test compilation for opengl, metal and vulkan).
+This will run a series of matrix test for each valid API for that platform (e.g. for macosx it will test compilation for metal and vulkan).
 Make sure to test in both debug and release build configs.

 The complete testing process should look as follows (using windows as example):
 ```bash